 Most of this makes sense to me.
 There could also be a referral system, where an existing and trusted client of the AD is required to vouch for new clients, and this will help weed out the bad actors to a certain degree.
 For those naysayers who say “yeah but who would ever take that risk and vouch for someone” – I assure you, these people exist.
-I have had people do this for me with independents, and I value my own reputation and promise to these friends above ay monetary gain from selling the watches.
-If nobody will trust you to keep your word, then that’s on you.
+I have had people do this for me with independents, and I value my own reputation and my promise to these friends above any monetary gain from selling the watches.
+If nobody is able to trust that you would keep your word, then that’s on you.

 There will always be exceptional circumstances… maybe people will land in financial trouble, and these watches being fairly liquid (and superfluous) makes them the perfect way to free up capital – in these instances, where the sale is happening before a ‘reasonable timeframe’ has passed, I think the brand should buy it back.
 Most independent watchmakers have certified pre-owned programs, why can’t mainstream brands do this too?
 They can also pay close to market prices, allowing for administrative and/or refurbishment costs.
 For example, if I wanted to sell my Vacheron 4500v before a period of 18 months had passed since I bought it, and say it was worth £30,000 on the grey market… VC could do an assessment of the watch and determine if it needed a service and/or refurbishment… then deduct these costs, add a restocking fee, and pay me the balance.
 VC will then take the ‘market risk’ and sell it at the prevailing market price.
 In this example, say I took a ~15% hit and was paid £26,000 – I think that’s a reasonable deal… I don’t receive the ‘market price’ but I get close enough, PLUS I get to stay in good standing with the brand, and they don’t have to blacklist me.
 The brand can also keep better records of who’s buying and who’s selling… and they get to issue a new warranty to the new owner, as well as offer them peace of mind with regards to their new ‘pre owned’ purchase – rather than them being forced to deal with grey dealers.